arturdoruch/FlashMessageBundle/README.md

     public function getNotice($message = null, array $parameters = array(), string $domain = null)
 ```

-Difference between methods "set" and "add" is obvious.
-"Add" adds new message into array flashBag collection, while "Set" override existing array messages collection by new one.
+Difference between methods "set" and "add" is obvious. "add" adds new message into flashBag array collection, while "set" override existing array messages collection by new one.

 #### Set, add or get messages for CRUD actions.

 These methods inteligent sets message for crud actions.
 Suppose we have entity class `Acme\DemoBundle\Entity\Product` and this entity has property `$name` and acessor method. `get`.
-Now when we ...

 ```php
     // Adds custom type CRUD action translated flash message.